rodrigocfd/winsafe/src/msg.md

 [`WndMsg`](crate::msg::WndMsg) is the generic message, with `WPARAM` and `LPARAM` fields.
 Other messages belong to a module according to its prefix, for example, [`BM_CLICK`](crate::msg::bm::Click) can be found in [`bm`](crate::msg::bm) module.

+All messages can be sent, so they all implement the [`MsgSend`](crate::prelude::MsgSend) trait.
+Some messages can also be received – that means you can handle them if you're implementing a custom window from scratch –, and these implement the [`MsgSendRecv`](crate::prelude::MsgSendRecv) trait.

 # Sending messages

 We want to delete the 3rd element of a [`ListView`](crate::gui::ListView) control.
 This can be done by sending it an [`LVM_DELETEITEM`](crate::msg::lvm::DeleteItem) message via [`HWND::SendMessage`](crate::prelude::user_Hwnd::SendMessage).
 The message itself is a struct, which is initialized with the specific message parameters.